 Make a conscious brand reboot

-2020 might have been, as our Prime Minister put it, "frankly terrible," or felt like we have gone backwards.
+Over the past few years - from lockdowns to economic downturns - we may have felt like we have gone backwards.
 In fact, we have learnt a lot and in many ways, progressed as a society.

-As we shape our brand plans for 2021, we need to keep in mind this is a moment in time when brands have the opportunity to make a conscious relook in what they do, what they stand for and where they go in the future.
+As we shape our brand plans, we need to keep in mind this is a moment in time when brands have the opportunity to make a conscious relook in what they do, what they stand for and where they go in the future.

 We don't need to preface everything with 'in light of recent events', but we should reflect the context in which brands operate and the optimistic mindset Kiwis are embracing.
-Reflecting on this context will ensure brands remain relevant in 2021.
+Reflecting on this context will ensure brands stay relevant.